zai-i/zaizai/src/pages/projects/index.md

 My [Codepen account](https://codepen.io/zai24) exhibits some assorted experiments, such as cute CSS animated cats with hover effects, some Greensock animation experiments, some sparkling SVG glitter and my personal favourite, a digital musical xylophone in the shape of a crocodile (which I coined my very own Crockenspiel).

 I’ve also delved into bot-making, such as for Twitter back in the day.
-[Idyllic Rain](https://botwiki.org/bot/idyllicrain/) randomly generates aesthetically pleasing scenes of rainy skies and trees, produced in Canvas.
+[Idyllic Rain](https://botwiki.org/bot/idyllicrain/) randomly generated aesthetically pleasing scenes of rainy skies and trees, produced in Canvas.

 This personal website was hand-coded by me using Gatsby and Bulma CSS.